elliotb01/image-to-ascii/README.md

-# ✨Image to ASCII art generator
+# Image to ASCII art generator
 A simple python program to convert an image to ASCII art using RGB levels to infer brightness of the image.
 Use a jpg file for upload and downloadable as a txt file.

 ## How to use